PascalBod/lm-esp32-eclipse/README.md

 Versions are:

-* Linux Mint: 20.3
+* Linux Mint: 21.1
-* Eclipse for C/C++ Developers: 2021‑12 R
+* Eclipse for C/C++ Developers: 2022‑09 R
-* Eclipse IDF plugin: 2.4.1
+* Eclipse IDF plugin: 2.7.0
-* ESP-IDF: 4.4.1
+* ESP-IDF: 4.4.3

 # Prerequisites

-* hardware: a 64-bit computer with enough memory so that the VM can be granted 8 GB, with a few tens of GB available on the disk, and one free USB A port
+* Hardware: a 64-bit computer with enough memory so that the VM can be granted 4 GB, with a few tens of GB available on the disk, and one free USB A port
-* hardware (bis): an [Espressif ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc) with an USB A / micro USB B cable - any similar development board can be used
+* Hardware (bis): an [Espressif ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc) with an USB A / micro USB B cable - any similar development board can be used
-* software development competencies:
+* Software development competencies:
-  * basic knowledge of Linux (knowing the most common commands...)
+  * Basic knowledge of Linux (knowing the most common commands...)
-  * basic knowledge of VirtualBox (knowing how to create a virtual machine...)
+  * Basic knowledge of VirtualBox (knowing how to create a virtual machine...)

 # Creation of the VM

-Check [this guide](https://github.com/PascalBod/lm-vm) to create a Linux Mint 20.3 VM.
+Check [this guide](https://github.com/PascalBod/lm-vm) to create a Linux Mint 21.1 VM.

 # VM configuration